rgl/windows-domain-controller-vagrant/README.md

 This will create an `example.com` Active Directory Domain Forest.

+This will also install a Certification Authority with a GPO to automatically enroll computers with a certificate signed by the trusted domain CA, Remote Desktop users will therefore see and use trusted certificates.

 This setup will use the following static IP addresses:

     IP            Hostname                   Description